lbuthman/udacity-log-analysis/README.md

 ## Required Setup

 While the Log Analysis Tool is easy to use, there is a bit of setup required to get going.
-Nothing too complicated though :grin:
+Nothing too complicated though.

 1. <a href="https://www.virtualbox.org/wiki/Downloads">Virtual Box (download here)</a>
     - "VirtualBox is a general-purpose full virtualizer for x86 hardware, targeted